bradford-coderdojo/bltm/README.md

 # Bacon Lettuce Tomato Mayo

 # Project Aims
-Create a website
+Create a website.
-Create a platforming game - I already have an idea for a really difficult one that I hvae made before
+Create a platforming game - I already have an idea for a really difficult one that I have made before.
+Look for 8 bit images on the internet to get an idea as to how we are going to draw the 8 bit sprites.

 # Project Description